Call Or Text:

 “Use by” dates are the dates consumers should be most concerned with as these relate to safety, marking the deadline for consuming the food without health risks.

-However, these expiration dates also go hand-in-hand with whether or not the product is properly stored.
+However, these food waste expiration dates also go hand-in-hand with whether or not the product is properly stored.
 Different types of food require specific storage conditions to preserve their freshness and nutritional value.
 For instance, certain fruits and vegetables last longer when stored in a cool, dry place, while others may require refrigeration to stay fresh.

 Once again, here, it’s important to read and understand the product label to follow the recommended storage method.